Zimbra-Community/owncloud-zimlet/backup-client-windows/README.md

 Installer for Windows: https://github.com/Zimbra-Community/owncloud-zimlet/raw/master/backup-client-windows/interactive-setup.exe

 The ownCloud Windows backup client is tested on Windows 7 (32bit) and Windows 2008 (64 bit) and Windows 2012R2.
+The installer will ask you for your ownCloud user/password and server url.
+The program backups each day and overwrites old backups after 7 days

 Bugs and feedback: https://github.com/Zimbra-Community/owncloud-zimlet/issues